Vettvangur/Vettvangur.IcelandAuth/README.md

 Note: Umbraco 7 projects configured with dependency injection will need to register an implementation of IcelandAuthService.

 Note: Umbraco 8 projects wanting to override the default IcelandAuthService implementation should use Umbraco's RegisterUnique Composition extension method.

+##### AspNet Umbraco 9
+Install appropriate Umbraco integration NuGet Configure library using appSettings
+Hook into the ControllerBehavior.Success and Error events to handle authentication events

+Add the following to your Startup.cs / Program.cs
+services.AddScoped<IcelandAuthService>();

 ## Signature verification (skip when targetting Net5)